 A number of Episcopalians have been unhappy with the denomination's recent liberal changes, things like a shift toward pro-choice views and acceptance of gay marriage, even ordaining openly homosexual bishops.
 In response, the conservative Catholic Church is opening up a nationwide diocese to ex-Episcopalians who would like to join Catholicism as a group—a priest and congregation—so church leaders and members who are already comfortable with one another will have a chance to stick together.
 They will be expected to abide by the Catholic Church's governance, support their conservative views and acknowledge the Pope.
 But since priests in the Episcopal Church have never had to practice celibacy, and many are already married with children, the Catholic Church is granting an exemption to their mandatory celibacy code.
-4 Non-Religious Reasons To Be Celibate
+4 Reasons To Embrace Celibacy (That Don't Involve God)

 Are you seeing the potential debate here? ...Is this move unfair?
 Will Catholic priests be upset?
 Should it even be allowed in Catholicism?